 - Support services to meet psychosocial needs of the patient and family and facilitate the timely completion of the treatment plan.

-- After completion of therapy, there are support services to facilitate recovery and restore a sense of wellness.
+- After completion of therapy, referrals to supportive services to facilitate recovery and restore a sense of wellness.

 - A surveillance system to monitor their outcome over time.